 who do not share our primary concern with individual liberty and constitutionalism.
 Ultimately they lack a grounded perspective on what liberty means and why it is important.
 Their moral and cultural relativism, their traditionalism and their alliances (both intellectual and strategic) with southern-style paleo-cons have misled them in many ways.
 They are stasists; we are dynamists.
 We are a

-, they are old-fashioned conservatives who believe in “popular sovereignty,” oppose judicial independence, think states should be free to violate individual liberty without federal intervention, and that foreign dictators should be able to tyrannize without hearing complaints from the United States.
+variety of liberal, they are old-fashioned conservatives who believe in “popular sovereignty,” oppose judicial independence, think states should be free to violate individual liberty without federal intervention, and that foreign dictators should be able to tyrannize without hearing complaints from the United States.
 These guys are the creationists of the libertarian movement, and we would all be much better off slamming the doors on them entirely.

 Unfortunately, the down side to that is that they are a very large part of the contemporary libertarian community—so large that this is probably not possible as a practical matter.
 Given that reality we ought to at least make it a point to be as honest as possible about these two camps and as clear as possible about who belongs in which.
 We should prevail upon our leading intellectuals to make their positions clear on these matters and, if they take the wrong side, we should make our judgments as clear as possible.